1919–1922 Philippine financial crisis: Tobacco industry

 In the late 1910s, foreign demand for Philippine cigars surged due to wartime disruptions.
-Annual exports increased significantly from an average of 150-200 million cigars between 1906 and 1916 to approximately 400 million in both 1919 and 1920.
+Annual exports increased significantly from an average of 150–200 million cigars between 1906 and 1916 to approximately 400 million in both 1919 and 1920.
 The post-war economic crisis began to hit the tobacco industry beginning in December 1920.
 By the end of 1920, cigar workers faced layoffs with an estimated 12,000 workers losing their jobs.
 By 1921, exports from the industry decreased to approximately 150 million.
 However, the tobacco industry began to have a significant recovery by 1922 and 1923.

 Copra and coconut oil industry

-During the intense period of 1914-1919, copra and coconut oil prices were high, but they fell sharply after World War I in 1920.
+During the intense period of 1914–1919, copra and coconut oil prices were high, but they fell sharply after World War I in 1920.
 Many local oil mills faced financial difficulties and some shut down due to insolvency.
 In 1921, prices for copra fluctuated significantly, averaging P16.95 per 100 kilos, over 50% lower than wartime prices.
 While some scarcity helped prices slightly, better exchange rates and reduced freight rates helped prevent further declines.
-The situation did not improve in 1922, as prices were even lower than the previous year.
-A shipping strike and ongoing market challenges forced many mills, especially those in the coconut oil industry, to operate at reduced capacity or temporarily close.